-- TNCs can introduce new ethical guidelines into their business model voluntarily because it is right to do so.
+- TNCs may introduce new ethical guidelines into their business model voluntarily because it is right to do so.
 In recent years, a handful of companies such as Intel, HP and Apple have voluntarily led electronics industry efforts to try to eradicate conflict minerals from their supply chains. - Alternatively, TNCs may be compelled by law to comply with social responsibility legislation in the states in which they are domiciled or operate.

-The US government's Dodd-Frank Wall Street Reform Act of 2010 is an example of forced compliance: it is a 'top-down' approach to corporate social responsibility.
+The US government's Dodd-Frank Wall Street Reform Act of 2010 and the 2017 EU Conflict Minerals Regulation are examples of forced compliance: they both take a 'top-down' approach to corporate social responsibility.
 Dodd-Frank is a law which made it illegal for US-registered TNCs to make use of 'conflict minerals' thought to have originated in Democratic Republic of the Congo (DRC).
-This is a country where millions of lives have been lost in a conflict partly fuelled by competing ownership claims over natural resources (the issues affecting DRC were explored in Unit 4.3, page 37).
+This is a country where millions of lives have been lost in a conflict partly fuelled by competing ownership claims over natural resources (the issues affecting DRC were explored in Unit 4.3, page 38).
 Dodd-Frank requires US companies to find out where their 3T (tin, tungsten and tantalum) and gold minerals are from and then disclose whether or not those minerals funded armed groups.

-Most end-user companies did not know their sources of minerals before Dodd-Frank, so the law has forced them to look deeper.
+Most end-user companies did not know their sources of minerals before Dodd- Frank, so the law has forced them to look deeper.
 One view is that this has therefore had a positive effect.
 Militia groups now find it harder to sell gold and diamonds to fund their wars.
-However, there is an opposing view that Dodd-Frank may have inadvertently worsened poverty and instability in parts of DRC:
+However, there is an opposing view that Dodd- Frank may have inadvertently worsened poverty and instability in parts of DRC:

 - This is because some TNCs have responded by avoiding exports from DRC altogether, including legitimate supplies, especially when minerals are readily available from other countries.
 Companies want to avoid any risk whatsoever with becoming associated with conflict minerals. - As a result, a well-intentioned 'solution' is now part of the enduring problems of poverty and poor global connectivity for DRC and its people. - For some small mining companies and cooperatives, Dodd-Frank has been disastrous.
-In South Kivu Province, many small-scale miners can no longer find buyers for the conflict-free metal ores they have dug out, despite living in what is now a conflict-free region.
+In South Kivu Province, many small-scale miners can no longer find US buyers for the conflict-free metal ores they have dug out, despite living in what is now a conflict-free region. - Increasingly, Chinese companies are investing in DRC mining companies and purchasing from small-scale miners.
+They do not have to follow Dodd-Frank guidelines.